David-Chae/DCA_PREP_RESOURCES/Questions/Test1.md

 B. No
 A Dockerfile does not store persistent data between deployments of a container.
 Instead, it provides instructions for building a Docker image.
 Persistent data should be managed using volumes or external storage solutions.

+Question 26 ( Exam A )
+Will this command ensure that overlay traffic between service tasks is encrypted? docker network create -d overlay --secure <network-name>

+A. Yes
+B. No

+The command docker network create -d overlay --secure <network-name> will not ensure that overlay traffic between service tasks is encrypted.
+To enable encryption for overlay network traffic, you need to use the --opt encrypted option instead.
+The correct command would be:

+docker network create -d overlay --opt encrypted <network-name>
+So, the answer is B. No

+Question 27 ( Exam A )
+An application image runs in multiple environments, with each environment using different certificates and ports.
+Is this a way to provision configuration to containers at runtime?
+Create a Dockerfile for each environment, specifying ports and Docker secrets for certificates.

+A. Yes
+B. No

+Creating a separate Dockerfile for each environment to specify ports and Docker secrets for certificates is not the recommended way to provision configuration to containers at runtime.
+Instead, you should use environment variables, Docker Compose, or Kubernetes ConfigMaps and Secrets to manage these configurations dynamically.
+So, the answer is B. No.

+Question 30 ( Exam A )
+Does this describe the role of Control Groups (cgroups) when used with a Docker container? user authorization to the Docker API

+A. Yes
+B. No

+Control Groups (cgroups) in Docker are used to manage and limit the resources (such as CPU, memory, and I/O) available to containers12.
+They do not handle user authorization to the Docker API.

+So, the answer is B. No.